Ida Horton East: Early life and education

-Ida Tennessee (nickname, "Tennie") Horton was born in Bethesda, Tennessee, March 19, 1842.
-Her father, Rev. Henry Cato Horton of the Methodist Episcopal Church, South, was a Virginian, her mother, Elizabeth Elliott Kennedy, was a South Carolinian.
+Ida Tennessee (nicknamed "Tennie") Horton was born in Bethesda, Tennessee, March 19, 1842.
+Her father, Rev. Henry Cato Horton of the Methodist Episcopal Church, South, was a Virginian.
+Her mother, Elizabeth Elliott Kennedy, was a South Carolinian.
 Her grandparents came from England and Ireland and could boast a coat-of-arms on both sides of the house, but strong republican sentiments forbade a display of them.
 East was eligible as a Colonial Dame, being the granddaughter of Capt.
 Thomas Kennedy, of Virginia, who fought in the Revolutionary War under Francis Marion.
 She was a relative of the Pickneys, and was descended on her maternal side from Capt.
 Bernard Elliott, who served in the Revolutionary War.
-East had 12 older siblings: Hilliard, Mary, Martha, Miranda, Elizabeth, Claiborne, Sarah, Susan, Minerva, William, Frances, and Fannie.
+East had 12 older siblings: Hilliard, Mary, Martha, Miranda, Elizabeth, Claiborne, Sarah, Susan, Minerva, William, Frances and Fannie.

 Her father moved to Mississippi, where East's girlhood was spent.
-As a young lady, she was popular with old and young.
+As a young lady, she was popular with the old and young.
 When the Mississippi and Tennessee Railroad was being built in the 1850s through Mississippi, the work had to stop for lack of financial resources when the road had been extended only 50–60 miles.
 A plan was suggested to get the men of the county together to raise a fund.
 A May Queen feast and a barbecue in the woods were chosen.
 Tennie Horton, as she was called, only fourteen years old, was chosen queen, and she on that occasion made a railroad speech that brought in thousands of dollars.

 She was educated in the Marshall Female Institute, in Marshall County, Mississippi, under the management of Pres.
 Joseph E. Douglas.